butter-network/butter/docs/pres/slides.md

 Throughout weekly meetings with Adam

 Note:
-who's been really helpful and supportive (as well as challenging might I add)
+who's been really helpful and supportive throughout

 ---
 ### Unforeseen problems